-One technique that’s emerged in recent years is fat transfer breast augmentation, which involves harvesting fat from an area of the patient’s body where it’s unwanted—the abdomen or buttocks, for example—and then injecting it into the breasts.
+One technique that’s emerged in recent years is fat transfer breast augmentation.
+This involves harvesting fat from an area of the patient’s body where it’s unwanted—the abdomen or buttocks, for example—and then injecting it into the breasts.
 It’s the best of both worlds for the right patient.

 What Is Fat Transfer?